brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 ## Changes since r5 ## {#changes-since-r5}

-Re-added section with the history of other syntaxes we considered (for posterity).
+Re-added section with the history of other syntaxes we considered (for posterity) and a discussion of reflection.
 Further wording improvements.

 ## Changes since r4 ## {#changes-since-r4}